Lift & Project Systems Performing on the Partial-Vertex-Cover Polytope: Preliminaries

 \subsection{Hierarchies of LP and SDP relaxations}

-In this section we introduce families of LPs and SDPs derived by the so-called \iLS, \iLSp~\cite{LS91} and \iSA~\cite{SA90} systems.
-Starting with a polytope $P \subseteq [0,1]^m$, each of the \iLSp\ and \iSA\ systems derives a nested sequence of relaxations $\{P^{(r)}\}_{r=1,\ldots,m}$, such that $P^{(m)}=conv\left(P\cap\{0,1\}^m\right)$, while under mild assumptions one can optimize over $P^{(r)}$ in time $m^{O(r)}$.
+In this section we introduce families of LPs and SDPs derived by the so-called \iLS, \iLSp~\cite{LS91}, \iSA~\cite{SA90} and \iSAp\ systems.
+Starting with a polytope $P \subseteq [0,1]^m$, each of the systems derives a nested sequence of relaxations $\{P^{(r)}\}_{r=1,\ldots,m}$, such that $P^{(m)}=conv\left(P\cap\{0,1\}^m\right)$, while under mild assumptions one can optimize over $P^{(r)}$ in time $m^{O(r)}$.
 For an instance $\graph$\ of \pvc, our intention is to derive and study this sequence of relaxations starting with $P=P_t(G)$, i.e. the feasible region of the standard LP relaxation~\eqref{equa: LP pvc}, hence setting $|m|=|V| +|E|$.
 For the sake of simplicity, we adopt a unified exposition of the systems (see \cite{Lau03} for a more abstract exposition of lift-and-project systems).

 For technical reasons, it is convenient to apply a standard homogenization to polytope $P$ as follows: variables $x_p$ are replaced by $\barr x_{\{p\}}$ and each constraint $a^Tx\geq b$ is replaced by $a^T\barr x\geq b \barr x_\emptyset$.
 Adding the constraint $\barr x_\emptyset\geq 0$ along with the previous constraints define a cone that we denote by $K$.
 Clearly $K\cap\{\barr x_\emptyset =1\}$ is exactly polytope $P$.
-Next we define a sequence of SDP refinements of an arbitrary 0-1 polytope, proposed by Lov\'asz and Schrijver~\cite{LS91}, and that is commonly known in the literature as the \iLSp-hierarchy (of SDPs).
+Next we define a sequence of LP and SDP refinements of an arbitrary 0-1 polytope, proposed by Lov\'asz and Schrijver~\cite{LS91}, and that is commonly known in the literature as the \iLS\ and \iLSp\ hierarchies.

-\begin{definition}[The \iLSp\ system]~ Let $K^{(0)}:=K$ be a conified polytope $P \subseteq [0,1]^m$.
-The level-$r$ \iLSp tightening of $K^{(0)}$ is defined as the cone
+\begin{definition}[The \iLS\ system]~ Let $K^{(0)}:=K$ be a conified polytope $P \subseteq [0,1]^m$.
+The level-$r$ \iLS~tightening of $K^{(0)}$ is defined as the cone